 A project proposal is submitted for peer review to the Senior Statistical Focal Point contact for the Government department that is funding the research.
 Upon approval of the proposal the Senior Statistical Focal Point contact forwards it, along with a statement of affirmation, to Microdata Access Division for institutional review.

 Statement of affirmation: "The statistical work outlined in this proposal will be used to support the mandate of the department.
 The person (or persons) named in the proposal is (or are) authorized to perform the work on behalf of the department."

 Step 3: Complete the security screening process

-In order to access confidential microdata, all researchers must obtain security clearance, and become "deemed employees" of Statistics Canada.
+In order to access anonymized microdata, all researchers must obtain security clearance, and become "deemed employees" of Statistics Canada.

 Typically, all federal government researchers will conduct their research at the Federal Research Data Centre (FRDC) located in Ottawa.
 If this location is not convenient, then arrangements need to be made between the academic director of the RDC where the researchers wish to conduct their project and the federal government agency responsible for the project.
 For further instructions contact STATCAN.MADFRDCAdmin-DAMCFDRAdmin.STATCAN@canada.ca.

-It is the responsibility of the federal government agency to process the security clearance for their researchers prior to submitting a proposal to access confidential Statistics Canada microdata.
+It is the responsibility of the federal government agency to process the security clearance for their researchers prior to submitting a proposal to access anonymized Statistics Canada microdata.
 If you are a hired consultant for a federal government agency, coordination of your security clearance is done by the federal government agency who hired you on contract.